yyang-pplus/yyang-pplus.github.io/_posts/2018-05-09-the-second-system-effect-explained.md

 # The explanation

 The term, second-system effect, itself suggests that it is an effect happens to the second system when certain conditions are satisfied.
-So our focus, in this post, is to find out what the effect, the second system and the conditions are.
+So our focuses, in this post, is to find out what the effect, the second system and the conditions are.

 ## The conditions